npo-poms/poms-parent/README.md

 NPO API Clients
 ---------------
-This projects provide java clients for the above projects.
+This project provides java clients for the above projects.

 VPRO shared